 These attributes can be used for Unity game loop methods like Start or Update, as well as other implemented methods.

-[Server] Only a server can call the method (throws a warning or an error when called on a client).
+- [Server] Only a server can call the method (throws a warning when called on a client).

-[ServerCallback] Same as Server but does not throw warning when called on client.
+- [ServerCallback] Same as Server but does not throw a warning when called on client.

-[Client] Only a Client can call the method (throws a warning or an error when called on the server).
+- [Client] Only a Client can call the method (throws a warning when called on the server).

-[ClientCallback] Same as Client but does not throw warning when called on server.
+- [ClientCallback] Same as Client but does not throw a warning when called on server.